Adam C. McFadden

 Councilmember McFadden's commitment to his community is reflected in his leadership on issues.
 He is the leader of the Community Policing Group; an advocate and architect of Rochester’s curfew program.
 Most recently, Councilmember McFadden has lead efforts to educate the community on how to examine and advocate public policy, budget and infrastructure, race relations, education and health care issues.
 Councilmember McFadden is a popular elected official who speaks for the voiceless in his community.
 He actively works media outlets to educate, inform and represent his constituents.

 Councilmember McFadden received a Bachelor of Science Degree in Accounting from Claflin University, where he served on the SGA and organized students to fight for African American Studies at the University.
-He is currently is pursuing a masters degree in Business.
+He is currently pursuing a masters degree in Business.

 Councilmember McFadden is committed to breaking down barriers and building bridges.
 In so doing, he is committed to working with people of varied ethnic and religious backgrounds to realize his ultimate aim to ensure adequate representation for all Rochesterians.
+This passion is reflective in the legislation he sponsors.
+Councilman McFadden led the initiative to examine how the Rochester Police Department Civilian Review Board is run, and made the necessary improvements through legislation, and in 2014 he sponsored Ban the Box legislation, making it illegal in Rochester for businesses to ask on an application if someone has been convicted of a crime.